mozilla/mozdef_client/README.rst

    msg.set_send_to_syslog(True, only_syslog=True)
    msg.send()

+Compliance events (MozDefCompliance()) are sent the same way as generic events.
+Typically details and tags will be set.
+Details must adhere to the compliance event format or validation will fail.

-Compliance and vulnerability events are submitted by setting the log attribute of the object to a dict representing the event.
+Vulnerability events are submitted by setting the log attribute of the object to a dict representing the event.
 This dict is converted in it's entirety to the event.
-The following is an example for compliance events.
+The following is an example for vulnerability events.

 .. code::

    import mozdef_client
-   msg = mozdef_client.MozDefCompliance('https://127.0.0.1:8443/compliance')
+   msg = mozdef_client.MozDefVulnerability('https://127.0.0.1:8443/compliance')
-   msg.log = compliance_msg
+   msg.log = vuln_msg
    msg.send()

 Hint events operate like generic events, but set some default fields